JeanChristopheMorinPerso/rez-pip/README.md

     * [x] Install each package in a different `--target`
     * [x] Create rez package
     * [x] Copy distribution files to rez package.
+    * [ ] Make it available as a rez plugin/sub-command
+    * [ ] Discover Python package using rez and use that when available.
+I think it's still fine to support non-rezified Python interpreters though.
+    * [ ] Only download+convert package if it's not already in the rez repositories.
     * etc
 * [ ] Accept multiple package names as input
 * [ ] Accept requirements files as input